GenomZ/Deep-Learning-for-Computer-Vision-Fundamentals-DSR-Feb-2024/README.md

 * Notebook code to run
 * Exercises

-Overall
-* 14 hours for studying materals
-* 12 hours of teaching

-Each module will approximately take 4 hours.

 ## MC questions

 At the end of longer learning sessions, try to answer the related MC-questions: